Oyl-Wallet/alkanes-contract-indexer/README.md

 ### Highlights
 - **Background polling**: Reliable loop that queries `metashrew_height`, with exponential backoff and reorg awareness.
-- **Concurrent pipeline**: Triggers per-block tasks (placeholders today) for:
+- **Pools/state refresh on new tip**: When a higher tip is detected, the service first refreshes pools and inserts new `PoolState` snapshots only if values changed.
-  - fetching pools state
+- **Concurrent block-processing pipeline**: For each new block height, per-block tasks (placeholders today) run concurrently:
   - collecting block transactions and decoding Protostones
   - tracing contract calls for txs to collect events
 - **Postgres-ready**: A connection pool is initialized; tasks will later batch-write by `blockHeight` and `txid`.